 Overcoming the Fear of Failure

 Wine isn’t the only item on your menu servers may be avoiding.
-Sometimes, servers have a general fear of suggestive selling simply because they don’t want to hear the guest say “no.” This fear of failure is what often stops our servers from asking for add-on sales or going out of their way to be truly exceptional team members.
+Sometimes, servers have a general fear of suggestive selling simply because they don’t want to hear the guest say “no.” This fear of failure is what often stops our servers from asking for add-on sales or going out of their way to be deliver a truly exceptional dining experience.
 It’s your job as manager to use your restaurant training program to help ease servers’ minds about the fear of selling.
 Here are some ways you can encourage yourself and your team to let go of fear of failure:

-Become a coach.
+- Become a coach.
 Do you demand perfection?
 If you do, your team members will start to play it safe.
 They’ll stop coming up with new ideas for improving your operation and they’ll stick to the way it’s always been done.
-And in this ever-changing hospitality world, that’s the only way to guarantee long-term failure.
+And in this ever-changing hospitality world, that’s a good way to guarantee long-term failure.

 Online Restaurant Training